 Another application of SMOTE for Age detection can be checked here.

-Neural network toolbox requires a training dataset for training purpose so that it can get trained and learn the behavior of data.
-We don’t have a separate dataset for testing and training, so we divided the present dataset randomly in 80/20 ratio to use 80% for network training and 20% for testing.
-MATLAB provides a neural network toolbox which can be used for several purposes and this trained network can be deployed as a standalone application or can generate a script for further use of modifications.
+The neural network toolbox requires a training dataset for training purposes so that it can get trained and learn the behavior of data.
+We don’t have a separate dataset for testing and training, so we divided the present dataset randomly in the 80/20 ratio to use 80% for network training and 20% for testing.
+MATLAB provides a neural network toolbox that can be used for several purposes and this trained network can be deployed as a standalone application or can generate a script for further use of modifications.
 We used this facility to speed up our work.
 A user interface of NN toolbox can be opened by using the command nnstart in MATLAB’s command window.

 Then this network is trained for the loaded dataset and tested with the rest 20% of data.
 After training mean square error is generated and displayed on the user interface.
 Thus trained and tested NN by this toolbox can be converted in the form of MATLAB script which is requiring in our work.